Being Frank: Plot

 Five months later, Philip is moving into his dorm room when Kelly comes to see him, letting him know they'll be neighbors.
-Frank and Bonnie end up sharing an elevator, with Bonnie stating she'd rather him "take the window".
+Frank and Bonnie end up sharing an elevator, with Bonnie stating she'd rather he "take the window".
 Frank enters Philip's room and Kelly leaves immediately, not ready to mend her relationship with her father.
 Frank then presents his father's guitar to Philip, explaining that the guitar never really belonged to him.
 This also serves as a blessing for Philip to pursue music as a career.
 Philip and Frank embrace in a hug and then Frank leaves, only to linger outside the dorm room and listen to Philip play his new guitar.